How to Choose Your SSO Strategy

 Reviewing available SSO products

-With the benefits to be gained firmly in mind, CIOs can turn to implementing products that will meet the needs of the organisation.
+With the benefits to be gained firmly in mind, CIOs can turn to implementing products that will meet the needs of the organization.

 Okta is an enterprise-grade identity management solution that was born and builtlives in the cloud.
 It provides single sign-on, adaptive access, and everything else businesses need to manage access across applications, personnel, and devices.
 Okta Single Sign-on in particular can reduce helpdesk calls, speed up the login process, and fit an SSO strategy where the cloud and the changing workforce play key roles in companies' futures.